-The Board of Directors participated in all the Board of Director meetings during 2019/20.
+The Board of Directors participated in all the Board of Director meetings during 2020/21.
+Randi Toftlund Pedersen did not participate at the Board of Director meetings on June 30th, 2020.

 Board of Directors and Executive Management; ownership interest in Glunz & Jensen Holding A/S